Southwestern Law School offers a variety of financial assistance programs, including scholarships, loans, and work-study.

 Q: Do you have payment plans, and if so, how many different payments can it be split up into?

 A: The school offers a payment plan option whereby students make 5 monthly payments per semester.
 The first payment in each semester would be due the month prior to the start of the new term.
 There is a fee of $50/semester to take advantage of the payment plan option.
-For more information, contact the Financial Aid Office.
+For more information, contact the Accounting Office.

 Q: What types of scholarships are available?